tvpham/iq/README.md

 # iq
-An R package to estimate relative protein abundances from ion quantification in DIA-MS-based proteomics
+An R package  for protein quantification in mass spectrometry-based proteomics

 ## Installation